gpinaki/Create-tidy-data-from_samsung-galaxy/README.md

 ## Workflow

 run_analysis.R does the following steps:

 1. Read the following files for the train set and load into the data-frames.
 Rename column names to meaningful names.
-	* X_train.txt
+  X_train.txt
-	* y_train.txt
+  y_train.txt
-	* subject_train.txt
+  subject_train.txt

 2. Read the following files for the train set and load into the data-frames.
 Rename column names to meaningful names.
-	* X_test.txt
+   X_test.txt
-	* y_test.txt
+   y_test.txt
-	* subject_test.txt
+   subject_test.txt

 3. Rename the column names of X_train dataset with the second column of the features.txt file Rename the column names of X_test dataset with the second column of the features.txt file

 4. Horizontally bind the data-frames: X_train,y_train and subject_train
    Horizontally bind the data-frames: X_test,y_test and subject_test

 5. Vertically join the train and test data-frames.

 6. Subset the dataset vertically by extracting only the measurements on the mean and standard deviation for each measurement.
    We extracted all column names with strings "mean" and "std" inside it.
-Note that meanFreq also included just in case if   required
+Note that meanFreq also included just in case if   required.

 7. Use descriptive activity names to name the activities in the data set.
 To add descriptive activity names, we have merged the act_label data-frame with our combined data frame.

 8. The code then appropriately labels the data set with descriptive variable names.
 To do that, we have made all variables lower case, removed '-' and '()' as per variable naming standards for a tidy data set.

 9. From the data set in previous step, the script creates a second, independent tidy data set with the average of each variable for each activity and each subject using the aggregate() function.

 10. The script finally writes the data-frame using write.table() in a text file named tidy_dataset.txt in the same working directory.

 ## Execution